sakib04/CCNA-ENGLISH/Network.md

 # Switch
 A switch is a network device used to connect multiple devices or computers within a network, and it works to direct data packets to their correct destinations.
 A switch is a data link layer device, used in LAN (Local Area Network) networks.

+# LAN
+LAN (Local Area Network) is a networking system that connects computers and other devices within a small, limited geographic area, such as a home, office, school, or building.
+A LAN helps users share information, resources like printers, file servers, etc., and access the internet.

+# WAN
+WAN (Wide Area Network) is a large regional or international network that connects several LANs (Local Area Networks) or other smaller networks.
+WAN generally spans a large geographical area, such as a city, country, or even worldwide, and is used for communication between computers, servers, databases, and other network resources.

+# Router
+A router is a network device that transfers data between two or more networks.
+It determines the path of data packets within the network and directs them to their correct destination.
+Routers typically connect the internet to local networks (LAN) or wide-area networks (WAN).

+# Wireless Access Point (WAP)
+A Wireless Access Point (WAP) is a network device that helps wireless devices (such as smartphones, laptops, tablets, etc.) connect to a wired network.
+It functions as part of a LAN and creates a Wi-Fi network so devices can access the internet or network resources.
+This was a revolutionary technology that changed the world.
+Wi-Fi was a huge security vulnerability, but now it has become quite secure.